Clark County, Idaho: Federal

 The county is represented in the United States House of Representatives by Republican Mike Simpson of the 2nd Congressional District.
 It is represented in the United States Senate by Republicans Mike Crapo and James Risch.

 State

 The county is in the 35th Legislative district.
 It is represented by Republican Senator Van Burtenshaw and Republican representatives Karey Hanks and Rod Furniss.

 County

-The county has 3 County Commissioners Nick Hillman, Greg Shenton, and Macoy Ward.
-The county also has other County officials like Sheriff, County Clerk, Attorney, Coroner, Treasurer, and Assessor.
+The county has three county commissioners: Nick Hillman, Greg Shenton, and Macoy Ward.
+Other officials include sheriff, county clerk, attorney, coroner, treasurer, and assessor.